Medicine in the medieval Islamic world: Ṭibb an-Nabawī – Prophetic Medicine

 The adoption by the newly forming Islamic society of the medical knowledge of the surrounding, or newly conquered, "heathen" civilizations had to be justified as being in accordance with the beliefs of Islam.
-Early on, the study and practice of medicine was understood as an act of piety, founded on the principles of īmān (faith) and tawakkul (trust).
+Early on, the study and practice of medicine was understood as an act of piety, founded on the principles of īmān (faith) and tawakkul (trust in their God, Allah).

 The Prophet not only instructed sick people to take medicine, but he himself invited expert physicians for this purpose.